fedorajuandy/uts-restoran-2019130032/README.md

 DISCLAIMER: every name and content from this website are fictive.
 Whatever you found from an instance, a human's name, an item, to everything else are just merely (perhaps not so happy) unintended coincidences.
 Do not ask the idea where those stuff came from because my sleep-derived brain of constant insomnia and paranoia made this whatever possible.
 No, coffee does not work and I would prefer not to waste more time chasing something impossible at the current moment.

+The menus are not... specified to a restaurant; practically just whatever free images available.

 ## Codes references

 - PBW notes and past projects